coderrooster/telegram-bot-killer/README.md

 ## 🧾 Features
 - Sends messages to a Telegram bot chat using the Telegram API
 - Customizable via `.env` file
-- Daily log rotation stored in a `logs/` directory
+- Daily log rotation stored in a `logs-cron/` directory
 - Automatically builds the binary from `kill.go` if it does not exist
-- Automatically removes logs older than 30 days
+- Automatically keep logs for a certain number of days

 ---